jsnkan/KS0499-Keyestudio-Mega-2560-Plus-Board/docs/KS0499 Keyestudio Mega 2560 Plus Board.md

 ![](media/fd86e50736422de760b2a4c069fbdbeb.jpeg)

-There is a DRIVERS folder in Arduino software installed package, please open this folder and check the driver of CP210X series chips.
+There is a DRIVERS folder in the Arduino software installed package.
+Open this folder and check the driver for the CP210X series chips.

-Click “Browse…”, then search the driver of CP2102 and click“Next”.
+Click “Browse…”, then search for the driver of CP2102 and click“Next”.

 ![](media/b18e0a66e88dcf5a6c5964e45dd0db23.png)

-After a while, the driver is installed successfully.
+After a while, the driver should be installed successfully.

 ![](media/67c754bd8281ab1e1622d9a70688791b.jpeg)

-When opening the device manager, we will find that the yellow exclamation mark disappears, which means the driver of CP2102 is installed successfully.
+If you check the device manager again, the yellow exclamation mark should no longer appear.

 ![](media/cc7b58c15299bf0ef8d74d32d9b6e280.jpeg)

 #### **B. Install Driver on MAC System**

-Connect board we provide to your computer, and open Arduino IDE.
+Connect the board to your computer and open the Arduino IDE.

 ![](media/40a968d312a8b080e52c4559201f498a.png)